marler8997/zigup/README.md

 # zigup

-Download and manage zig compilers.
+Fork of [https://marler8997.github.io/zigup](zigup) which aims to make it easier to download and manage zig version.
+This fork is based on how rustup works.

 # How to Install